Modular value: 20 credits

-Demonstrate understanding of the key roles and relationships in financial management
+Demonstrate critical understanding of the key roles and relationships in financial management

-Understand the relationship between performance management and financial management and be able to critically evaluate performance.
+Critically understand the relationship between performance management and financial management and be able to critically evaluate performance

-Be familiar with the main approaches to financial control and to financial and oversight
+Be familiar with the main approaches to financial control and to financial and other forms of oversight

-Understand modern approaches to resource management including devolved financial management and public private partnerships in project finance.
+Critically understand modern approaches to resource management including devolved financial management, the use of charging and public private partnerships in project finance

 This will be by two 3,000 word assignments.